singularityhub/sregistry/docs/pages/faq.md

 There are really great use cases for both, and the decision of which to use is up to the goals of the user.

-## Are there features of singularity that are particularly supported by singularityhub?
+## Are there features of Singularity that are particularly supported by Singularity Hub?

 Singularity aims to support scientific containers, so Singularity Hub and Registry take an extra step to serve metadata about the containers via the API.
 It's important to know about usage (downloads and stars) but also software, environment variables, labels, and runscripts.
 This supports being able to do more research analytics across containers to better understand how containers (and more broadly software) help answer scientific questions.
 Given the issues we have with reproducibility, this is essential.